-Table 9.
+Table 2.
 Additional guidelines for field conditions that required special handling or consideration.

-Field condition Guidelines Plot planted in more than Accept a random Clip Strip that falls within the dominant crop, as visually one crop type assessed by % cover (Figure 6).
+Field condition Guidelines Plot planted in more than Accept a random Clip Strip that falls within the dominant crop, as visually one crop type assessed by % cover (Figure 8).
 Reject other Clip Strips.
 Note that rejected Clip Strips are not rejected permanently as are un-representative Clip Strips in RD[04], due to the fact that crop cover changes regularly (just skip over these strips in the list).
-Non-target crop is present Select cropType for the dominant, target crop (e.g., wheat).
-Assign the but rare amongst target non-target crop to the appropriate herbGroup and treat as non-crop crop - e.g., a few corn biomass. stalks grow in a field of wheat

-Title: TOS Standard Operating Procedure: Measurement of Aboveground Productivity for Date: 01/29/2019 Agricultural Crops NEON Doc. #: NEON.DOC.001714 Author: Courtney Meier Revision: D
+١ Title: TOS Standard Operating Proce for Agricultural Crops Date: 03/17/2021 le NEON Doc. #: NEON.DOC.001714 Author: C. Meier Revision: E

-Field condition Guidelines Wind thrown corn with multiple root points, at least one of which is in the Clip Strip Only clip biomass associated with rooting points located within the strip.
+Field condition Guidelines Non-target crop is present but rare amongst target crop - e.g., a few corn stalks grow in a field of wheat Select cropType for the dominant, target crop (e.g., wheat).
+Assign the non-target crop to the appropriate herbGroup and treat as non-crop biomass.
+Wind thrown corn with multiple root points, at least one of which is in the Clip Strip Only clip biomass associated with rooting points located within the strip.
 Stubble from previously harvested crop is present (e.g., wheat stubble) If the plot was harvested by the farmer before the scheduled NEON Clip Harvest bout: Clip stubble only if stubble biomass was produced in the current season, and note in remarks , "Clip occurred after farmer harvest."
 Do NOT clip stubble produced in a previous growing season.
 Rows cannot be discerned for a portion of the plot due to non-crop growth Visually assess the plot with respect to % cover (rows can vs. cannot be discerned).
 If rows cannot be discerned for > 50% of the plot, then move forward with a standard N/S clip strip, and reject cells where rows can be discerned.

-Figure 6.
+Figure 8.
 Rough percent cover map of plot planted in both corn (dominant crop) and soybeans (subdominant crop).
 The map may be used to reject potential clip strip locations that fall within the 'soybean' area without navigating to them.